 If this describes you, then you should take the first step on how to get sober, which is to seek help ASAP.

 5. Your Personality Has Changed

 When dopamine levels from the alcohol or drugs subside, so does the “pleasure” they bring.
 Once there’s too little dopamine in the system, the body starts to crave these feelings.
 As the desire for alcohol- or drug-induced rewards increases, a person’s behavior changes.

 These behavioral changes can start out as being irritable.
 The longer one goes without substance, the worse the symptoms can get.
 From being simply irritable, they may have sudden anger outbursts.

 If you’ve been getting in more arguments with family or friends due to your substance use, take it as a sign to go to rehab.
-The earlier you undergo detox and rehab, the sooner you can get your personality back in order.
+The earlier you begin getting clean and undergo detox and rehab, the sooner you can get your personality back in order.
 Aside from helping you get off the substance, this can help you save your relationships.

 6. You Become Physically Ill When You Don’t Drink or Take Drugs